-The U.S. Department of Energy Office of Environmental Management's (DOE-EM) Office of Engineering & Technology has developed a set of tools to help assure the success of environmental projects by managing the technical issues that could prevent a project's success - the "technical risks."

-These issues could include:
+The OET has developed a set of tools to help assure the success of environmental projects by managing the technical issues that could prevent a project's success - the "technical risks."
+Those issues could include:

 - no technology or engineering solution currently exists to accomplish a project task; - a technology may exist, but is not yet mature enough to be used without additional development; - a technical project risk requires additional focus and/or external review to mitigate risk; and - a new technology may not yet be accepted by regulators.